nrobinson2000/cehscoding/README.md

 7. Change the title of your pull request and add a comment if you wish.
 Click the green <kbd>Create pull request</kbd> button when you are ready.

 8. Wait for me to merge your pull request.
-A preview of the blog your added post will automatically be generated and you can view it by clicking the `Show all checks` link and clicking `Details` on `deploy/netlify`.
+A preview of the blog with your added post will automatically be generated and you can view it by clicking the `Show all checks` link and clicking `Details` on `deploy/netlify`.

 <center><img src="images/pullRequest.png"></center>